Posts Tagged ‘6 Principles’

 Curt, Christine, Leslie, Rita, Annie, Donna, Marianna and Pam changed my life.

 There are many EST stories just like mine.
 Why?
-Because this theatre was – and is – the place to try new stuff and know that it’s OK to fail.
+Because this theatre is the place to try out new stuff and know that it’s OK to fail.
 In fact, absence of failure is a bit suspect, and falling flat on your face is certainly the quickest way to learn: check out the 6 Principles of Theatrical Intelligence.

 And at EST, once a member always a member, so we get to fail again and again!

 These days I’m back at EST experimenting in yet another role: Vice Chair of the Board of Directors.
-I believe it’s essential to spread the word about this model of creativity based on trust, the foundation upon which great work is built.
-That’s my goal.

-It’s easy, because EST is not only a theatre that is deeply loved – it is a theatre that knows how to love back.
+I believe it’s essential to spread the word about this model of creativity, and work to ensure that it builds a financial foundation for its future.
+Because EST is not only a theatre that is deeply loved – it is a theatre that knows how to love back.

 Photo above left: The Ensemble Studio Theatre by Christopher Cayaba